 At this moment of upheaval, what gets decided in the next few years will determine the path for global food governance for decades to come.
 Guterres’s goal is to host an event that will push the world to transform food systems in order to reach all 17 of the Sustainable Development Goals, with a particular emphasis on eliminating hunger and malnutrition.

-But to over 500 pe-led social movements, food worker unions, and human rights activists, the U.N. secretary general’s call reflected an attempt by the private sector to take over global food politics.
+But to over 500 farmer-led social movements, food worker unions, and human rights activists, the U.N. secretary general’s call reflected an attempt by the private sector to take over global food politics.

 These claims were not unfounded.
-The blueprint for the summit came from the World Economic Forum.
+The blueprint for the summit appears to have originally come from the World Economic Forum: the U.N. deputy secretary-general signed a strategic partnership with WEF in June 2019, the content of which — while not explicitly mentioning food — is mirrored in much of the content coming out of FSS so far.
 Guterres then appointed Agnes Kalibata as his special envoy for the summit; as former president of the Alliance for a Green Revolution in Africa she has been a proponent of high-tech, high-cost agriculture.
-Moreover, much of the early summit organizing has been underwritten by mega-philanthropic organizations committed to market-based solutions such as the Bill & Melinda Gates Foundation and The Rockefeller Foundation.
+Moreover, I have received reports from FSS leadership that much of the early summit organizing has been underwritten by mega-philanthropic organizations committed to market-based solutions such as the Bill & Melinda Gates Foundation and The Rockefeller Foundation.

 Africa's top food prize is awarded to a man making fertilizer more affordable for smallholder farmers in west Africa and a woman working with governments to integrate remote sensing into agriculture and drought monitoring systems.